tedneward/Azgaarnoth/Classes/Monk/Force.md

 **Constricting Grasp (6th Level Required).** You can spend 3 ki points to cast [hold person](../../Magic/Spells/hold-person.md).

-**Empowered Weapon.** As a bonus action, you can expend 2 ki points to channel the binding force into one monk weapon you’re holding.
+**Empowered Weapon.** As a bonus action, you can expend 2 ki points to channel the binding force into one monk weapon you're holding.
 For the next 1 minute, you deal an extra 1d6 radiant damage to any target you hit with the weapon.
-If the weapon isn’t magical, it becomes a magic weapon for the spell’s duration.
+If the weapon isn't magical, it becomes a magic weapon for the spell's duration.

 **Extraordinary Speed (11th Level Required).** You can spend 4 ki points to cast [haste](../../Magic/Spells/haste.md), targeting yourself.